A little background

 Our approach

-What The Telegraph needed was an employer proposition (employer brand) that:
+What The Telegraph needed was an employer brand that:

-• Will resonate with job seekers across creative, digital, editorial, professional services and sales job seekers
+• Resonates with job seekers across creative, digital, editorial, professional services, and sales roles

-• Is centred on the people who work at The Telegraph
+• Puts the spotlight on the people who make The Telegraph what it is

 Our research

-The Telegraph identified five core audiences – creative, digital, editorial, professional services and sales job seekers.
-It was these audiences that formed the foundation of both the internal and external research, playing a key part in the focus groups, online surveys and in-depth interviews.
-They were also used to sense-check the results of the research, to act as a sounding board for the initial draft of the key themes and proposition, and then to ratify the core messages that were designed to engage them.
+The Telegraph identified five key audience groups: creative, digital, editorial, professional services, and sales job seekers.
+These groups became the backbone of both internal and external research, playing a vital role in focus groups, online surveys, and in-depth interviews.
+They also helped validate the research findings—acting as a sounding board for the initial themes and proposition, and ultimately confirming the core messages designed to engage them.

 Using the findings of the research, The Telegraph were able to map the importance of each of these pillars with the expectations of their five key recruitment audiences.
 These were then translated into short statements and assigned to a key audience of job seekers.
 This message matrix would form the foundation of the creative development – a message or sentiment that would strongly resonate with its intended audience.